joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.2.11 =

+* Bug fix: switching to week view display broken.
+* Bug fix: links to template help pointed to old location for help.
+* Change: filter to pass custom notices for front end submissions and editing.
+* Remove fallback function for is_ssl()
+* Improve conflicting event errors when the conflicting event is still unpublished.

 = 3.2.10 =